-Led by declines in production-related indicators, the Chicago Fed National Activity Index decreased to -0.53 in April from -0.23 in March.
-Three of the four broad categories of indicators that make up the index made negative contributions to the index in April, and two of the four categories decreased from March.
+Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to –0.32 in April from +0.34 in March.
+Two of the four broad categories of indicators that make up the index made negative contributions to the index in April, and two of the four categories decreased from March.

-The index’s three-month moving average, CFNAI-MA3, ticked up to -0.04 in April from +0.04 in March, marking its second consecutive reading above zero and its highest value since November 2013.
-April’s CFNAI-MA3 suggests that growth in national economic activity was very near its historical trend.
-The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.
+The index’s three-month moving average, CFNAI-MA3, increased to +0.19 in April from +0.04 in March, marking its second consecutive reading above zero and its highest value since November 2013.
+April’s CFNAI-MA3 suggests that growth in national economic activity was slightly above its historical trend.
+The economic growth reflected in this level of the CFNAI-MA3 suggests limited inflationary pressure from economic activity over the coming year.

-The CFNAI Diffusion Index, which is also a three-month moving average, increased to +0.18 in April from -0.04 in March.
-Thirty-two of the 85 individual indicators made positive contributions to the CFNAI in April, while 53 made negative contributions.
-Forty-four indicators improved from March to April, while 41 indicators deteriorated.
-Of the indicators that improved, 18 made negative contributions.
+The CFNAI Diffusion Index, which is also a three-month moving average, increased to +0.18 in April from +0.08 in March.
+Thirty-four of the 85 individual indicators made positive contributions to the CFNAI in April, while 51 made negative contributions.
+Thirty-seven indicators improved from March to April, while 47 indicators deteriorated and one was unchanged.
+Of the indicators that improved, 15 made negative contributions.

-Production-related indicators contributed -0.34 to the CFNAI in April, down from -0.04 in March.
-Industrial production declined 0.5 percent in April after increasing 0.3 percent in March, and manufacturing production decreased 0.4 percent in April after moving down 0.3 percent in the previous month.
+Production-related indicators contributed –0.37 to the CFNAI in April, down from +0.27 in March.
+Manufacturing production decreased 0.4 percent in April after rising 0.7 percent in March, and manufacturing capacity utilization decreased to 76.4 percent in April from 76.9 percent in the previous month.